-Water for Life Strategy
+Water for Life strategy

 Water Management Plans

 The Land-use Framework sets out an approach to manage public and private lands and natural resources to achieve Alberta's long-term economic, environmental and social goals through development of regional plans.
-Understanding the cumulative effects of multiple activities on the environment in a key aspect of the framework.
+Understanding the cumulative effects of multiple activities on the environment is a key aspect of the framework.

 The Lower Athabasca and South Saskatchewan regional planning processes were the first to be initiated.
 Groundwater management is addressed in various strategies under the framework, including development of Groundwater Management Frameworks within the regional areas.
-Please see: